-Carisoprodol is indicated for the relief of discomfort associated with acute, painful musculoskeletal conditions in adults.
+Carisoprodol tablets, USP is indicated for the relief of discomfort associated with acute, painful musculoskeletal conditions in adults.

 Carisoprodol Dosage and Administration

-The recommended dose of Carisoprodol is 350 mg three times a day and at bedtime.
-The recommended maximum duration of Carisoprodol tablets use is up to two or three weeks.
+The recommended dose of Carisoprodol tablets, USP is 250 mg to 350 mg three times a day and at bedtime.
+The recommended maximum duration of Carisoprodol tablets, USP use is up to two or three weeks.

 Dosage Forms and Strengths

-350 mg Tablets: round, convex, white tablets, inscribed with “446” on one side and plain on other side.
+350 mg Tablets: round, convex, white tablets, debossed with SG 109 on one side

-Carisoprodol tablets are contraindicated in patients with a history of acute intermittent porphyria or a hypersensitivity reaction to a carbamate such as meprobamate.
+Carisoprodol tablets, USP is contraindicated in patients with a history of acute intermittent porphyria or a hypersensitivity reaction to a carbamate such as meprobamate.